threefoldfoundation/info_sdk/src/gettingstarted/explore_nodes.md

 ### Geographic Location

 Where the node is located in the world.
-This information is gather using the IP address of the node.
-It could happens that this information is not extremely accurate and depends on the GeoIP database.
+This information is gathered by using the IP address of the node.
+It could happen that this information is not extremely accurate and depends on the GeoIP database.

 ### Farm